-SMBC has also established Outsourcing Management Procedures for Overseas Offices, which stipulates that overseas offices should conduct appropriate due diligence in relation to Slavery and Human Trafficking.
+SMBC overseas offices are also required to conduct appropriate due diligence in relation to Slavery and Human Trafficking, through SMBC Outsourcing Management Procedures or local rules.
 This due diligence process includes reviewing publicly available information such as the third party's or its parent company's website in respect of its policies or positions on the protection of human rights, as well as internet searches to determine whether there is any adverse news in respect of human rights violations.